moolite/marrani.lol/content/amiga/UFO/index.md

 - No faster walking settings, whyyyyyyy ?
 Because of AGA slowness?

 and some bugs, but no crashes - yet - though.
-While MSDOS version has crashed to me even producing non playable "it will always crash when event x occours" saves.
+While MSDOS version has crashed to me even producing non playable "it will always crash when event x occurs" saves.

 But also some nices: